 Access Passes were first implemented at Ghost Mushroom Lane in season 2021.

 Passes cost $20 per vehicle and provide all passengers on board with direct after-dark access to the forest and the eerie glow within.

 Upon entry, visitors are free to explore the 2.3km Ghost Mushroom Lane and multiple forest walking trails along the way, which are regularly re-routed by our staff as mushroom colonies continue to die off and re-emerge throughout the season.
 This ensures visitors are led straight to the most spectacular mushroom colonies available at Ghost Mushroom Lane at the time of their visit.

-ForestrySA was pleased to provide free entry to visitors for the 2017, 2018 and 2019 seasons, however, the labour intensive nature of the site has prevented us from doing this again in 2021.
+ForestrySA was pleased to provide free entry to visitors for the 2017, 2018 and 2019 seasons, however, the labour intensive nature of the site means we now charge a small fee to enjoy Ghost Mushroom Lane.